RhetTbull/exif2findertags/README.md

 - [x] --all-tags to output all tags without having to specify them
 - [X] --tag-group GROUP to output all tags in a certain group, e.g. --tag-group EXIF
-- [ ] Ability to also set the Finder comment field based on tag values, (for example, image description)
+- [X] Ability to also set the Finder comment field based on tag values, (for example, image description)
 - [ ] Ability to use a config file to specify which tags to export
 - [ ] Ability to specify tag format to use when creating new Finder tags
+- [X] Tests
-- [ ] Tests
+- [ ] --overwrite-tags to overwrite existing Finder tags
-- [ ] --overwrite to overwrite existing Finder tags
+- [ ] --overwrite-fc to overwrite existing Finder comments

 # Contributing